eli-fidele/thesis-taqi/README.md

 ## Abstract

 On their own, random variables exude deterministic properties regarding their uncertainty.
 The same generalization can be made for random matrices, which are matrices whose entries are random variables.
 One particular statistic worth investigating is the distribution of a matrix ensemble's eigenvalues, or its spectrum.
-In this thesis, there will be an exploration of various classes of random matrices.
+In this thesis, there will be an exploration of various classes of random matrices and relevant spectral statistics like their spectra and mixing times.

 ## The RMAT package